Configuring the Firewall Log Analyzer app

 Syslog Server IP

-This is the IP address of the Syslog Server Device.
-Copy this IP address to configure Syslog forwarding on your firewall.
+This drop-down menu denotes the IP address of the designated syslog server.
+Copy this IP address to configure syslog forwarding on your firewall.

-Syslog Server Port Specify the port that the Syslog Server Device will listen to for receiving firewall logs.
+Syslog Server Port Specify the port that a Syslog Server Device will listen to for receiving firewall logs.
 We recommend using the default port 514.

 Syslog Server Protocol Choose whether to receive logs via tcp or udp.
 We recommend using the default option, udp.